AustinSeals/RFunctions/README.md

 These functions were written in R  4.4.1.

 Main Packages Required:
-CAM3 ( only needed for 'Additional CAM Functions.R and CAM_DIAGNOSTICS.R')
+CAM3 ( only needed for 'Additional CAM Functions.R and CAM_DIAGNOSTICS.R') \n
-debCAM ( only needed for 'Additional CAM Functions.R and CAM_DIAGNOSTICS.R') ggplot2
+debCAM ( only needed for 'Additional CAM Functions.R and CAM_DIAGNOSTICS.R') \n ggplot2
 dplyr
 tibble